Every vigilant parent wants to track what their tiny toddler is learning in a preschool or is it just all play?

 Preschool programs promote children to determine timings for work, study, and play from a very young age.

-These designated timings for work, play, and elimination of unnecessary stimuli allow children to develop an attention span.
+These designated timings for work, and play, by eliminating unnecessary stimuli allow children to develop an attention span.

 9) Physical Development: